TheOdinProject/curriculum/rails/project_lets_build.md

 1. If you'd still like a refresher on testing basics, check out [An Introduction to RSpec](http://blog.teamtreehouse.com/an-introduction-to-rspec) from Treehouse.
 2. Do [Chapter 3](http://ruby.railstutorial.org/chapters/static-pages#top) of the Ruby on Rails Tutorial to get started building the application.
 3. Do [Chapter 4](http://ruby.railstutorial.org/chapters/rails-flavored-ruby#top) of the tutorial to see how Ruby will be used in Rails.
+4. Glance back at the [Deployment Lesson](http://www.theodinproject.com/courses/ruby-on-rails/lessons/deployment) if you've got lingering questions or issues about the process of deployment.

 ## Additional Resources